• Skip to primary navigation

 Giant bakery style cinnamon rolls are always a treat and we love making these giant treats at home.
 Soft with a rich frosting when you eat one you think “Oh boy, this is excellent!”

 These rolls feel like something your grandma would make and that’s exactly where this recipe came from.
 The same grandma that lived in the farmhouse that’s part of the underground railroad.
-It’s no surprise that these Farmhouse Cinnamon Rolls are one of our farmhouse favorite recipes.
+It’s no surprise that these Farmhouse Cinnamon Rolls are one of our farmhouse favorite breakfast recipes.

 While the recipe takes time because there are several steps that involve some work and then waiting, these rolls are not difficult to make.
 Just plan an afternoon at home and enjoy making these yeast rolls to enjoy for breakfast the next day.